 Home to hands-on facilities for UCalgary's Faculty of Veterinary Medicine.

-Initiated in the early 1970s in support of an animal farm program for what was then the Faculty of Medicine, UCalgary's Agricultural Research Centre was established on more than 500 acres in northwest Calgary.
+Initiated in the early 1970s in support of an animal farm program for what was then the Faculty of Medicine, UCalgary's Agricultural Research Centre was established on 143 acres in northwest Calgary.
 Today, the Spyhill Campus houses the Faculty of Veterinary Medicine’s Clinical Skills Building, Veterinary Sciences Research Station, and Wildlife Research Station.
 It is the site of hands-on clinical and diagnostic learning in the Doctor of Veterinary Medicine program.
 In 2009-10, the university’s 3000-square-metre High Density Library was also built on the site and currently houses approximately 60 per cent of the university's book and journal collection.

 11877 85th Street NW